-Given a tree $T$, we say that a node $x\in T$ is \emph{$T$-branching} if it has degree at least 3 in $T$.
-For brevity, we shall omit the prefix $T$ in ``$T$-branching'' whenever this does not lead to confusion.
-Given a forest $F$, we say that $x$ is \emph{$F$-branching} if it is $T$-branching for some tree $T\subseteq F$.
+Given a forest $F$, we say that $x$ is \emph{$F$-branching} if it has degree at least $3$ in $F$.
+For brevity, we shall omit the prefix $F$ in ``$F$-branching'' whenever this does not lead to confusion.
 The construction of Step 2 is described in the following lemma.

 \paragraph{Step 2} In this step, we form subtrees of $\msttilde_{i}$, each of which contains at least one branching node.